Folderr/Docs/Guides/CLI/beta/commands.md

-Set up Folderr's database structures and security (encryption) keys Saves private & public keys to the path, and tries to install the private key to Folderr db_name is the name of the database you'll use for your Folderr install save_path is where the keys get saved.
+Set up Folderr's database structures and security (encryption) keys Saves private & public keys to the path, and tries to install the private key to Folderr save_path is where the keys get saved.
 Default: $HOME/.folderr/cli/

 NOTES: